Risk/Reward Ratios And Hit Rate

 In most trading systems, achieving a higher Hit Rate usually means waiting for confirmation that the trade is going to be successful, which generally then lowers the Risk/Reward Ratio.

-Conversely, improvements in Risk/Reward Ratio usually mean entering a trade at an earlier stage, which is sometimes detrimental to the Hit Rate.
+Conversely, improvements in the Risk/Reward Ratio usually mean entering a trade at an earlier stage, which is sometimes detrimental to the Hit Rate.

 It’s the relationship between the Hit Rate and Risk/Reward Ratio that determines if a strategy will be profitable.